-There are many benefits of hiring the right type of skip bins Melbourne customers need for all waste materials.
-Not the least of these is the reduced impact on landfill.
+Selecting the correct type of skip bins for all waste materials has many benefits.
+Not the least of these is the reduced impact on landfills.
 While this is great for the environment, it also keeps costs down for any waste removal operation, however big or small.

-At Best Price Skip Bins, we help match the right skip bin hire Melbourne’s environment and resident needs.
+At Best Price Skip Bins, we help match the right skip bin to the environment and residents’ needs.
 Firstly, we clarify the type of waste collected.
-We have two choices of skip to collect concrete, depending on the amount to be disposed of.
-As these are processed in specific ways, other types of waste do not have to be removed during the recycling process.
+Depending on the amount to be disposed of, we have two choices of skips to collect concrete.
+As these are processed in specific ways, other types of waste do not require removal during the recycling process.

 Crushing Process

-Used concrete blocks and fragments are processed at crushing facilities.
-This is where it is important that it has been collected separately from other materials, such as plastics, paper and wood.
-The concrete is crushed into smaller parts for use in the manufacture of other concrete products.
-This in turn reduces production costs for the “new” concrete.
+Crushing facilities process concrete blocks and fragments.
+It is important that the concrete has been collected separately from other materials, such as plastics, paper, and wood.
+The concrete is crushed into smaller parts to manufacture different products, reducing production costs for the “new” concrete.

 Some construction projects use continuous reinforcement throughout large expanses of concrete constructions such as walls and foundation columns.
 Other constructions use concrete which is reinforced with a lighter metal mesh.
 Once demolition has taken place, these metals are still present within the concrete.